What is important when choosing a boarding facility for dogs?

-When choosing a boarding facility for dogs, it’s crucial to consider several factors to ensure your pet’s well-being:
+When choosing a boarding facility for dogs, it’s crucial to consider the following factors to ensure your pet’s well-being:

 Before you board your dog at a new facility, it's essential to discuss their rules, regulations, and the services they provide.
 For instance, inquire about the type of food they provide, what personal items you can bring for your dog (like toys and blankets), their emergency procedures, and if they can administer any necessary medication.
 Getting details about the facility's policies, procedures, and services will help you choose the best place for your dog's home away from home.